 Why did the initial visions for the world wide web not work out quite as their inventors intended?
 It seems that it boils down to the incentives for building it.
-In some ways, you can consider the last 3 weeks to have been an extended consideration of how we might alter the incentive structures on which our society runs using global, borderless, ownerless protocols for money.
+In some ways, you can consider the last three weeks to have been an extended consideration of how we might alter society's incentive structures using global, borderless, ownerless protocols for money.

-You've been led through how to think about a vastly interconnected world, and can reason coherently about critical concepts like trust, value , meaning, money and speech.
-It's time to apply these ideas to the ultimate problem: how to free the shared record of human knowledge from closed, rent-seeking corporations and extricate ourselves from an extractive attention economy.Week 3¶
+You've been led through how to think about a vastly interconnected world, and you have spent quality time critical concepts like trust, value, meaning, money and speech.
+It's time to apply these ideas to the ultimate problem: how to free the shared record of human knowledge from closed, rent-seeking corporations and extricate ourselves from an extractive attention economy.Humble Cure-ations¶

 Now that we understand the foundational concepts mentioned above, it's time to look a little deeper into the human stack.
 We cannot hope to succeed where the giants on whose shoulders we stand failed, if we do not understand our own intentions and what freedom really means to each one of us.

-Incentives are a technical problem which can be consciously engineered and secured with deterministic, auditable, and shared code.
+Incentives can be consciously engineered and secured with deterministic, auditable, and shared code.
 However, we still have to know why we encode certain incentives and not others.
 This goes to the heart of what kind of reality you want to participate in, and what kinds of freedom you genuinely feel are worth speaking into being.

 Sam Williams - June 10, 2021

 David Vorick and Manasi Vora - Feb 4, 2021